 Our team of cardiologists in Nashville, Tennessee provides our patients with acute, inpatient heart failure care through our certified heart failure specialists.
 The TriStar Centennial cardiology department is capable of administering guideline-directed medical therapies—drug therapies/medications with proven benefit in the heart failure population based on randomized clinical trials—as well as other advanced therapies and clinical trials.

 Heart failure (HF) is a chronic, progressive condition that develops when the heart muscle weakens and is unable to pump a sufficient amount of blood throughout the body.
-More than 650,000 Americans are living with heart failure.
+More than 650,000 Americans are living with heart failure disease.
 Heart failure is a frequent cause for hospitalization.
 Heart failure worsens over time and is typically caused by persistent high blood pressure, heart attack, valve disease and other forms of heart disease or birth defects.
-Left untreated, the lack of adequate blood flow causes the organs to fail, resulting in numerous medical complications that deteriorate a person's quality of life.
+Left untreated, the lack of adequate blood flow causes the organs to fail, resulting in numerous medical complications that deteriorate a person's quality of life, but we are here to help.

 What are the signs and symptoms of heart failure?